nickdrozd/lispinc/README.md

 The book's penultimate exercise, Exercise 5.51, reads "Develop a rudimentary implementation of Scheme in C (or some other low-level language of your choice) by translating the explicit-control evaluator...into C. In order to run this code you will need to also provide appropriate storage-allocation routines and other run-time support".

  lispinc is just such a translation.
-Or is it an adaption?
-Actually, the program's main function (found in ec_main.c) is basically a literal translation of SICP's toy assembly code.
+In fact, the program's main function (found in ec_main.c) is basically a literal translation of SICP's toy assembly code.
 Here is a comparison of the section of the interpreter that handles lambda expressions:

  SICP (toy assembly):